KungumapriyaaMKP/InfosysSpringboard/README.md

 varshitha: i will explain on cross domain linking and question answering

-Kungumapriyaa : shall i show the ppt , what should we do with the documentation , should we explain everything

 varshitha here, guys what i should present tell me

 Aswini: Guys on Sunday sir said to present Group 1 & 5 only, any changes in that ?
 Also I'm having internal exams this week.

+kugumapriyaa : we will present the ppt like how we will be doing earlier itself , varshitha can u show the ppt and documentation , ill show the deployment part, i think so all clear right??